House panel will subpoena Postal Service, Louis DeJoy for records on mail delays

 A letter carrier in New Jersey told The Post he was ordered to do the same thing.

-DeJoy denied in sworn testimony that he’d ever given such an order, and suspended some of the cost-cutting moves until after the November election.
+On Aug.
+18, he suspended some of the cost-cutting moves until after the November election.
+Asked by Del.
+Eleanor Holmes Norton (D-D. C.) if he knew who issued the overtime directive, or drafted the relevant memos, DeJoy responded, “I have purposely not tried to find out who that was.”

 But DeJoy is considering additional changes after the Nov.
 3 vote.
 The plans under consideration, described by four people familiar with Postal Service discussions, include geography-based pricing, lower mail delivery standards and raising prices.

+“There is a path that we are planning, okay, with the help of some legislation, with some cost impacts, with some new revenue strategies that will help and some pricing freedom from the [Postal Regulatory Commission] — we believe we have a plan to do that,” DeJoy testified before the Senate.
+“But one thing that’s not in the plan is not doing anything after the election.”